-In the European District, two new high-rise towers will be built on the Millennium site, where the Millennium Tower was once proposed.
-Instead of one very high skyscraper, two new high-rise buildings will now be built, which together will fill the original area.
+In the European District, two new high-rise towers will be built on the Millennium Area, where the Millennium Tower was once proposed.
+Instead of one very high skyscraper, two new high-rise buildings will now be built, which together will fill the originally planned space.

 The ensemble of buildings in the Millennium Area includes two skyscrapers and an associated perimeter block development.